 According to legend, the bridge referred to in the song was Bickleigh Bridge in East Devon, England.
 In a 2003 BBC Radio Devon interview, however, Art Garfunkel dispelled that myth saying, "Bridge Over Troubled Water has nothing to do with Bickleigh Bridge in East Devon."
 In fact, Garfunkel went on to say Simon picked up the phrase from a Baptist hymn he found.
 The hymn, by Claude Jeter of the Swan Silvertones, was titled Mary Don't You Weep.

-Art Garfunkel's vocals are haunting with its melodic cry.
-Interestingly, in a Rolling Stone interview Paul Simon revealed that he wrote the song for his partner; however Garfunkel was none too keen about being the lead vocalist on the song, feeling Simon's voice was more suited to it.
+Art Garfunkel's vocals are haunting with their melodic cry.
+Interestingly, in a Rolling Stone interview, Paul Simon revealed that he wrote the song for his partner; however, Garfunkel was none too keen about being the lead vocalist on the song, feeling Simon's voice was more suited to it.
 I think most people can say, no one could sing it as beautifully as Art Garfunkel.
 Though he did not write it, he owned the song figuratively in his vocals.

-Countless artists have recorded the song over the years, most notably Elvis Presley on his That's the Way It Is album in 1970, impressing many of his critics.
+Countless artists have recorded the song, most notably Elvis Presley on his That's the Way It Is album in 1970, impressing many of his critics.

 Bridge Over Troubled Water was the title tune of their last album and went gold in February 1970.
 It won five Grammy Awards in 1971 - Record of the Year, Best Contemporary Song, Best Engineered Record, Best Arrangement Accompanying Vocalists, and Song of the Year.
 The album won Album of the Year and won a BRIT award for Best International Album.
 Altogether they have won ten Grammy Awards, which include the Lifetime Achievement Award, and were inducted into the Rock and Roll Hall of Fame in 1990.
 They have had a number of reunion concerts.

 # 2 Friends